RS2007/zig-cc/notes.md

 * initializer for a static variable must be a constant expression
 * no specifiers in for loop header or function arguments list

+### Symbol table

+* Variable resolution level (Stack of hashmaps):
+    * Need it to maintain variable names for that scope
+* At typechecker level
+    * To maintain the types and initial values of symbols
+    * Later used to generate TAC:
+        * static variables: top level tac symbols
+        * tac instructions(function bodies)
+* At assembly level:
+    * How are types kept in assembly?

+* A bug in variable scope resolution
+* An Id has to be created for each scope
+* function args need to be renamed as well

+* In TAC, while generating instructions, we need to know the type of the tac symbol
+* Hence a TAC symbol table needs to be constructed